AI Use Cases/Law Firms

 Freeing 4-6 partner hours weekly

-Firms deploying this system see meaningful reductions in deal desk administrative time within 90 days, directly freeing 4-6 partner hours weekly for billable work.
-Realization rates improve 30-45% as pricing becomes consistent and informed by actual historical profitability; partner pricing variance shrinks from ±18% to ±6%. eDiscovery cost overruns decline 28-35% because the AI flags scope creep early and recommends cost-cap structures based on comparable matters.
-Intake-to-engagement time drops from 5-7 days to 24-48 hours, reducing prospect attrition during the critical decision window.
-Over the first 12 months, a 150-attorney firm typically recovers $1.2M-$1.8M in previously underpriced matter value and partner time recapture.
+Firms deploying this system typically target meaningful reductions in deal desk administrative time within 90 days, directly freeing 4-6 partner hours weekly for billable work.
+The model targets realization-rate improvement as pricing becomes consistent and informed by actual historical profitability, with partner-to-partner pricing variance narrowing sharply. eDiscovery cost overruns are targeted to decline because the AI flags scope creep early and recommends cost-cap structures based on comparable matters.
+Intake-to-engagement time is scoped to drop from a business week to 24-48 hours, reducing prospect attrition during the critical decision window.
+Over the first 12 months, a 150-attorney firm typically targets recovering $1.2M-$1.8M in previously underpriced matter value and partner time recapture.

 ROI compounds in months 7-12 as the model matures on your firm's data.
 Partner pricing confidence increases, reducing override rates and accelerating approval cycles further.
 The system's recommendations become increasingly firm-specific rather than industry-generic, capturing nuances in your client base, practice group capacity constraints, and market positioning.
-By month 12, many firms report 40-50% improvements in realization rates and measurable upticks in associate leverage ratios as partner time redirects from administrative review to client development and mentorship.
+By month 12, the business case targets realization-rate gains measured in full percentage points - real money at a 150-attorney firm's billing volume - and measurable upticks in associate leverage ratios as partner time redirects from administrative review to client development and mentorship.
 The pricing engine becomes a competitive asset: you can quote faster than competitors, with pricing that reflects true cost economics rather than rule-of-thumb markups.

 Target Scope